ekeilty17/ekeilty17.github.io/_posts/miscellaneous-collection/2025-09-03-things-ive-learned-about-exercise-and-weight-loss.md

 ### Body Builders are Morbidly Obese

-Obesity is just a function of total body weight.
-Being 300 pounds is being 300 pounds, it doesn't matter if its muscle or fat.
+BMI-based obesity metrics don't distinguish between fat and muscle mass.
+Being 300 pounds is being 300 pounds, it doesn't matter if it's muscle or fat.
 Either way, your heart still has to pump blood to 300 pounds worth of body mass...and it was not designed to do that.

 ### Body Building is the Opposite of Healthy

 Body building is not healthy for you; it's the opposite of healthy.
 You are gaining way more muscle than the human body was designed to carry.
-You are essentially developing an eating disorder by way over-eating during a bulk and way under-eating during a cut.
+You are essentially developing an eating disorder by vastly overeating during a bulk and vastly undereating during a cut.
 You are developing body dysmorphia by constantly critiquing your own body and comparing it to others.
 You are putting yourself in an environment where taking ridiculous doses of PEDs is considered normal.
 There is really nothing positive that I can say about this sport.

 ### Bulking and Cutting are Terrible for You

-Drastic fluctuations in your body weight is not healthy at all.
+Drastic fluctuations in your body weight are not healthy at all.
 Do not ever go on a bulk in order to gain more muscle.
 You will lose a lot of that muscle on the subsequent cut. **Main-gaining** - maintaining a healthy body weight all year while slowly building more muscle - is the far superior approach.
 It is not only much healthier, but also will facilitate more muscle growth in the long run.
 If you're above 15% body fat (which you probably are), then you should not ever be bulking.

 ### Women Generally Don't Find Body Builders Attractive

-I couldn't find a reputable studies (I didn't look that hard), but anacotally I can tell you that the average woman does not find mega-jacked body builders attractive.
-There are a lot of pop-science justifications for why, but just ask any women and they will happily explain it to you.
+I couldn't find a reputable study (I didn't look that hard), but anecdotally I can tell you that the average woman does not find mega-jacked body builders attractive.
+There are a lot of pop-science justifications for why, but just ask any woman and she will happily explain it to you.
 The body builders on social media will often joke that if an attractive woman comes up to them they will say "my boyfriend loves your content".
 Body building is a sport for men to look at and admire other men.
 And there is nothing wrong with that, but don't be tricked into thinking that body building will help you get a girlfriend.

 ### Social Media is Fake

 When you see pictures of these social media fitness influencers, just always remember that social media is fake and that's not what they look like in real life.
-They are pumped from just finishing a workout, probably dehydrated, they have the lighting just right, there is likely post-production and digital enhancements, and likely on they are steroids.
+They are pumped from just finishing a workout, probably dehydrated, they have the lighting just right, there is likely post-production and digital enhancements, and likely they are on steroids.

 Body dysmorphia is a real thing and a growing problem among young men, largely due to the unrealistic standards they see every day on social media.
 If you are regularly exercising, eating a reasonable diet, and most importantly _feel healthy_ overall, I guarantee you look great.